yvt/openspades/README.md

 3. Download and install [SDL2_image development libraries for OS X](https://www.libsdl.org/projects/SDL_image/) to `/Library/Frameworks`.
 4. Download [OS X release of OpenSpades](https://github.com/yvt/openspades/releases), show the package contents, and copy `libysrspades.dylib` to the root of OpenSpades source tree.
 5. Open `OpenSpades.xcodeproj` and build.

+## Troubleshooting
+For troubleshooting and common problems see [TROUBLESHOOTING](TROUBLESHOOTING.md).

 Licensing
 ----------------------------------------------------------------------------------------------------